ccao-data/model-res-avm/README.md

     `renv::restore()`.
 This step may take awhile.
 Linux users will likely need to install dependencies (via apt, yum, etc.) to build from source.
-5. The `report` step of the model pipeline requires some additional dependencies for generating a model performance report.
+5. The `finalize` step of the model pipeline requires some additional dependencies for generating a model performance report.
 Install these additional dependencies by running `renv::restore(lockfile = "renv/profiles/reporting/renv.lock")`.
     These dependencies must be installed in addition to the core dependencies installed in step 4.
+If dependencies are not installed, the report will fail to generate and the pipeline stage will print the error message to the report file at `reports/performance.html`;
+    the pipeline will continue to execute in spite of the failure.

 For installation issues, particularly related to package installation and dependencies, see [Troubleshooting](#troubleshooting).